zebbra-repos/nestjs-nuxtjs-boilerplate/README.md

 ## DB Migrations

-zebbra k8s deployment includes db-migrate-job which will automatically run migrations on each deplyoment.
+k8s deployment includes db-migrate-job which will automatically run migrations on each deplyoment.
 Locally you have to use the following commands to interact with typeorm cli.

 ```bash
 yarn db:migration:generate <migration_name>